-While many organizations and agencies contribute to achieving equitable health IT adoption and implementation in Colorado, the OeHI team focuses specifically on aligning, integrating, and coordinating the policy, funding, and technology investments for the state through collaboration and strong working relationships.
+While many organizations and agencies contribute to achieving health IT adoption and implementation at parity in Colorado, the OeHI team focuses specifically on aligning, integrating, and coordinating the policy, funding, and technology investments for the state through collaboration and strong working relationships.
 OeHI has three main initiatives: care coordination, digital inclusion and community engagement, and health data governance.
-These initiatives encompass a variety of projects, ranging from building the Colorado Social

-Health Information Exchange to collaborating on improving digital equity for under-resourced communities to building consent and data-sharing standards.
+These initiatives encompass a variety of projects, ranging from building the Colorado Social Health Information Exchange to collaborating on improving digital parity for under-resourced communities to building consent and data-sharing standards.
 These initiatives and projects are guided by the eHealth Commission and are all connected by their aim to achieve the overarching vision statements and goals.
-In this section, there is information on each of OeHI's initiatives including an initiative overview, overarching goals, how the initiative utilizes the three strategies of policy, shared solutions, and funding, key community feedback relevant to that initiative, future opportunities, and other state projects that the initiative works in collaboration with.
+This section contains information on each of OeHI's initiatives, including an initiative overview; overarching goals; how the initiative utilizes the three strategies of policy, shared solutions, and funding; key community feedback relevant to that initiative; future opportunities; and other state projects that the initiative works in collaboration with.
 More information on each of the initiatives can be found on OeHI's website.